 Consult this checklist for transit or short stay in the Netherlands.
 Short stay in this context refers to travelling by car or motorcycle and staying in the Netherlands for a short period of time (less than 12 hours).
 It does not allow for tourist-type activities.

-Yes.
-As of June 24, 2021, U.S. citizens are permitted to enter the Netherlands
+No. As of June 24, 2021 US citizens were permitted to enter the Netherland.

 Citizens of the United Kingdom are not yet allowed to travel to the Netherlands.